 This is such a hot job because of the importance social media brings to a company’s growth and exposure.
 What used to be a job that only existed at a few companies a few years ago, is now a job that exists at almost every company today.

-Some positions manage all social media accounts (that can be a lot to manage); others specialize in just a few.
-Think about all there is to manage: Facebook, Instagram, Twitter, Snaphat, Pinterest, You Tube, and the list goes on…
+ome positions manage all social media accounts (that can be a lot to manage); others specialize in just a few.
+Think about all there is to manage: Facebook, Instagram, Twitter, Snapchat, Pinterest, YouTube, and the list goes on…